MichaelLangbein/tdl2/backend/data/wiki/math/algorithm_correctness_distributed.md

         -   ACID transactions (postgres)
     -   replication: upon partition, you get ...
         -   ... strong consistency, but no availability (postgres)
-        -   ... eventuel consistency, but availability (nosql)
+        -   ... eventual consistency, but availability (nosql)
 -   ETL and data-warehouse
     -   Most of your data will be in an OLTP ACID-RDMBS
     -   You don't want analysts to run large queries on those db's